TiciaD/MindReader/pseudocode.md

 - subText ---> Holds string for subtext under button, changes depending on state

 Answer
-- symbols ---> array of symbols to be assigned to 0-3
+- symbols ---> array of symbols
+- randomInt ---> random integer between 0 and symbols length to be assigned to answer
-- answer ---> symbol assigned to symbols[0]
+- answer ---> symbol assigned to symbols[randInt]

-- modifyState() ---> accepts Button that was input
+### States
 State 1:
 - text ---> Text should say "I can read your mind"
 - goButton ---> GO button should be displayed